-A wide variety of ballasts can be used, including water, windshield washer fluid, beet juice, calcium chloride, antifreeze and polyurethane foam.
-Can you put RV antifreeze on tires?
+A wide variety of ballasts can be used to fill tractor tires, including water, windshield washer fluid, beet juice, calcium chloride, antifreeze and polyurethane foam.
+So, can you put RV antifreeze on tires?
 Yes, you can load your tires with an antifreeze mixture of water and recreational vehicles.
 Adding liquid ballast to

 It's important to consult the equipment operator's manual and follow the safety instructions before operating or repairing any tractor or equipment, or attempting any task.
 Calcium chloride weighs 11.3 pounds per gallon, making it a good choice for getting the most weight out of your tractor.
-Well, the proportion may depend on several occasions, but if you don't keep the antifreeze ration at a minimum of 50%, the water can turn into ice, making the tractor slow.Like the calcium chloride option, antifreeze is better at adding weight to the tractor than many other liquid ballast options.
+The proportion of antifreeze to water may vary depending on the situation, but if you don't keep the antifreeze ratio at a minimum of 50%, the water can turn into ice, making the tractor slow.Like the calcium chloride option, antifreeze is better at adding weight to the tractor than many other liquid ballast options.
 Agricultural equipment needs water to work properly, and one of those main pieces of equipment is a tractor, which needs water in the tire.

 The relationship between antifreeze and water in tractor tires is very specific and must be followed to the letter for perfect results.
 While one of the most common liquid ballasts for filling a tire is water, you can also use antifreeze, calcium chloride, or polyurethane foam to fill tires.Living in a cold area is a hard thing to do and, at the same time, freezing a tractor's tires is a real struggle.
 In addition, the slippery properties of antifreeze can make the tire unrepairable, since the patches do not stick to the lining.
 Filling your tractor tires with water is a great way to maintain their pressure and increase traction.